Shoreham by Sea Personal Injury Solicitors – No Win No Fee Claims

 Claiming compensation for an accident at work in Shoreham-by-Sea

-All employers have a duty of care and an obligation to keep their employees safe, whether in the workplace, or in other locations they are sent to for work.
-In order to do so, they should review and keep up to date with the latest process and procedures produced by the Health and Safety Executive.
+All employers have a duty of care and an obligation to keep their employees safe, whether in the workplace or other locations they are sent to for work.
+To do so, they should review and keep up to date with the latest process and procedures produced by the Health and Safety Executive.
 Their recommendations include advice on proper training and equipment to be provided to staff.
 When followed, accidents in the workplace should only happen rarely.

 As can be seen from the statistics in the table below, workplace accidents can and still do happen.
-If you have sustained an injury because your employer was in breach of their responsibility to keep you safe, we could help you make a compensation claim.
+Suppose you have sustained an injury because your employer breached their responsibility to keep you safe.
+In that case, our personal injury solicitors that cover Shoreham By Sea could help you make a compensation claim.

 Workplace accident statistics for West Sussex

-This table presents statistics for the number of employees who have been harmed in the workplace, by cause of accident in West Sussex.
-Data covers the period between 2011 and 2014.
+This table presents statistics for the number of employees who have been harmed in the workplace by the cause of the accident in West Sussex.
+Data for accidents at work such as these covers the period between 2011 and 2014.

 |Cause of accident||2011/12||2012/13||2013/14|